Dev-Jaisai/UrlShortnerProject/README.md

 Frontend: Thymeleaf templates to create a clean and simple user interface for URL input and result display.

-How It Works

-Input Long URL: The user enters a long URL into the input field on the main page.

-Shorten URL: When the user submits, the backend processes the request and generates a unique shortened version of the URL.

-Store URLs: The original and shortened URLs are stored in the H2 database.

-Redirect on Access: When a user visits the shortened URL, they are redirected to the original URL.
+Setup Instructions

+Prerequisites

+Java 17 or later

+Maven for building the project

-Running the Project
+Steps to Run the Project

+Clone the Repository

-Clone the Repository: Clone the repository from GitHub.
+Clone the repository from GitHub using:

-Set Up Dependencies: Ensure Java 17 and Maven are installed.
-Run mvn clean install to set up the dependencies.
+git clone <repository-url>

+Set Up Dependencies

+Navigate to the project directory and run:

+mvn clean install

+This will download all necessary dependencies.

+Run the Application

-Run the Application: Use your IDE or mvn spring-boot:run to start the server.
+Start the application using your IDE or run:

-Access the Application: Open your browser and navigate to http://localhost:8080.
+mvn spring-boot:run

+The application will be accessible at http://localhost:8080.

 Example Usage

-Enter Long URL: Enter a long URL, such as https://example.com/some/long/path, in the input field.
+Enter Long URL: Open the browser and navigate to http://localhost:8080.
+Enter a long URL, such as https://example.com/some/long/path, in the input field.

-Generate Shortened URL: Click the Shorten URL button to generate a link, like http://localhost:8080/abc123.
+Generate Shortened URL: Click the Shorten URL button to generate a shortened link, like http://localhost:8080/abc123.

 Access Original URL: When visiting the shortened URL, the application will redirect you to the original long URL.